Upgrades progressing at Ipswich's Resource Recovery Centres

 Why do we need more Resource Recovery Centres?

-To meet demand.
-The map below shows the projected 2031 Ipswich population.
+The map below shows the projected travel times for the 2031 Ipswich population.
 The car hotspots show current travel times to our two current Resource Recovery Centres (Riverview and Rosewood) which will only increase as our population grows.
 Both our current Centres are now over 30 years old and currently operating at over-capacity.

 What